 In other words, people do not always appreciate having a PI investigate them.
 It can create distrust between the parties which can be harmful to the rest of the relationship, whether it is a personal or working relationship.

-Here is a quick guide to all the recommended steps when looking to hire a private investigator.
+Here are 14 recommended steps to hire a private investigator.
 Remember that trust plays a very important role in this arrangement so make sure that you verify everything and watch out for the red flags.

 It is common for private investigators to specialize in a specific type of case.
 For example, some may have more experience with personal matters, others with due diligence or perhaps the private detective is mostly active on criminal cases.

 Chances are that there is more than one suitable candidate for the job.
-Make a shortlist of the most promising agencies or freelancers and then verify the qualifications of this shortlist.
+Make a shortlist of the most promising private investigator and then verify the qualifications of this shortlist.

 The best way to verify the shortlist is by calling in to the local private investigation association.
 If it is concerning a court case you might also want to call up law firms or police departments that work with them.